-- Next, the abutment dental bridge teeth will be prepared, which may involve shaving the teeth in order to prepare them for dental crowns.
+Next, the abutment teeth will be prepared, which may involve shaving them in preparation for dental crowns.

-- Impressions of the teeth will be taken in order to create accurate dental bridges.
+Impressions of the teeth will be taken to create accurate dental bridges.
 The tooth shade will also be captured so the dental bridge is the same color as the surrounding teeth.

-- The dentist will give you a temporary dental bridge that you can wear for a few weeks while the permanent dental bridge is being prepared.
+The dentist will give you a temporary dental bridge that you can wear for a few weeks while the permanent one is being prepared.
 This will protect your exposed gums from damage.

 What is a dental bridge?